Campus

 The Invention of Colonialism: Richard Hakluyt and Medieval Travel Writing (Cambridge: Cambridge University Press), forthcoming

 (ed.)
-Global Medieval Travel Writing: A Literary History (Cambridge: Cambridge University Press, forthcoming)
+A Global History of Medieval Travel Writing: European Perspectives (Cambridge: Cambridge University Press, forthcoming)

 (ed.)
 Richard Hakluyt's Principal Navigations, vol. 1 (Oxford: Oxford University Press, forthcoming)